spiraltechnica/Vive-Live/README.md

 Created by Ryan Walker and Oliver Macro during a creative session in Dunedin, New Zealand

-HTC Vive controllers are used in combination with [insert max for live osc plugin name] to take incoming Open Sound Control (OSC) signals from the controllers positional information, and is then routed into various audio Oscilators.
+HTC Vive controllers are used in combination with [insert max for live osc plugin name] to take incoming Open Sound Control (OSC) signals from the controllers positional information, and is then routed into various audio Oscillators.

 # Demo